Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Results and discussion

-The ground-state energy difference between the 3D bulk and all of its substructures (of any dimensionality, including also 1D chains or 0D clusters) gives the binding energy $E_\text{b}$, closely related to the exfoliation energy, i.e., the energy needed to exfoliate one layer out of a multilayer system~\cite{bjorkman2012}.
-Here $E_b$ is chosen to be positive when the bulk is more stable than its individual low-dimensional constituents.
-We show in Fig.~\ref{fig:binding}a the binding energies per layer and per unit surface obtained for well-known layered materials including graphite, hexagonal boron nitride and several transition-metal dichalcogenides.
-The values obtained with the two vdW functionals are in very good agreement with accurate reference calculations performed in Ref.~\onlinecite{bjorkman2012} using the random phase approximation (RPA).
-For all these compounds (except PdTe$_2$) the binding energies range between $20$ and $40$~meV$\cdot\text{\AA}^{-2}$.
-We then show in Fig.~\ref{fig:binding}b the distribution of the binding energies for the $2662$ systems studied in this work.
-For both vdW functionals, a majority of compounds (resp. $74\%$ for DF2-C09 and $71\%$ for rVV10) exhibit a binding energy smaller than $100$~meV$\cdot\text{\AA}^{-2}$, giving rise to a first very high peak in the distribution (notice the logarithmic scale).
+We then show in Fig.~\ref{fig:binding}b the distribution of binding energies for the $2662$ structures that are still flagged as layered after vdW-DFT relaxation of set C; we label these as set D in Table~\ref{tab:stat}.
+For both vdW functionals, a majority of compounds ($74\%$ for DF2-C09 and $71\%$ for rVV10) exhibit a binding energy smaller than $100$~meV$\cdot\text{\AA}^{-2}$, giving rise to the first peak in the distribution (note the logarithmic scale).
 A second broader peak appears between $200$ and $400$~meV$\cdot\text{\AA}^{-2}$ and is associated with structures containing also lower dimensionality units (i.e., 0D or 1D) in addition to the 2D layer(s).
-The larger binding energy is to be expected for structures with mixed dimensionality (typically 0D and 2D) where charge transfer between intercalated units and 2D layers can take place giving rise to ionic bonds, as in the case of NaSb$_2$As$_2$~\cite{Arguilla2016}.
-This means that these additional 0D or 1D substructures could have been erroneously separated from the 2D layers in the geometrical screening.
+The larger binding energy is to be expected for structures with mixed dimensionality (typically 0D and 2D) where charge transfer between intercalated units and 2D layers can take place giving rise to ionic bonds.
+This means that while these additional 0D or 1D substructures have been separated from the 2D layers in the geometrical screening, the parent compounds are actually not exfoliable.